 an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their preferred language.

-Short form consent documents (that satisfy the Pre-2018 Common Rule Requirements) in some languages are already available on Short Form Consent Forms.
+Short form consent documents in some languages are already available on Short Form Consent Forms.

 If you are using one of these forms, then there is no need to submit the specific short form documents to the IRB.
 If you are creating a new short form document, then it must be submitted to the IRB along with a certification of translation prior to use.
 The translation should be based on the English version of the short form document.